 Saint Catherine is incorruptible, meaning that her body has not decayed as much as a body should.

-One of her arms is located in a convent in Rome.
-It’s only on display by request.
+One of her hands is located in a convent in Rome on Monte Mario.

 To see even more of Saint Catherine, head on over to Siena.

 Though she died and was buried in Rome, her spiritual director knew that Siena would want to have a part of her as well.
 The story goes that he went to her tomb late one night, and her head miraculously separated from her body.
 So he sent it up to Siena.
 Her head, and a finger, are located in her home parish, San Domenico.

 The town used to process her Holy Head through the streets.
 But after several failed attempts to steal it, they locked it away for safe keeping.
 Three different people hold three different keys to three different locks.
 All must be present to open the reliquary holding the head.
 Access to the locks is in a small chapel off the sacristy.

 Since San Domenico doesn’t have her full body, they only have a four star rating on Trip Advisor.